tom-draper/log-analyzer/README.md

 ### Config Test

-Once you have your patterns together, you can perform a test run including the `--test` flag and the extracted result of each line will be saved to json file in the current directory.
+Once you have your patterns together, you can perform a test run by including the `--test` flag and the extracted result of each line will be saved to json file in the current directory.

 ```bash
 > ./main ./tests/data/logs/demo.log --test